lasinducharith/ballerina-rest-service/README.md

 }
 ```

+The test package contains functions to start a service and assert results.
 The test case start the helloService and sends a sample get request to the HTTP endpoint.
-It also asserts if the response payload matches the expected result.
+It also asserts if the response payload matches the expected result, using test function **assertStringEquals**.

 #### Running Test case